Notes: Animal Kingdom | EVS & Pedagogy Paper 1 for CTET & TET Exams - CTET & State TET PDF Download

 Amphibians

 • Amphibians lack scales but have invisible ears.
 They have a three-chambered heart and breathe through gills, lungs, and skin.
 Like fishes, amphibians reproduce by external fertilization and are oviparous.
-Examples include frogs, tadpoles, and crocodiles.
+Examples include frogs, tadpoles, etc.

 Reptiles

-• Reptiles have scales on their bodies and invisible ears, similar to birds and fishes.
+• Reptiles have scales on their bodies.
+Like birds and fishes, they have hidden ears.
 They breathe through lungs and have a three-chambered heart.
 Reptiles reproduce by laying eggs (oviparous).
 Examples include snakes, lizards, and tortoises.

 • Reptiles, such as snakes, detect sound through vibrations from the ground.
 Snakes lack external ears and can only feel vibrations from the surface.
 They have two hollow teeth, called fangs, through which poison is injected when they bite.

 • Medicines for snake bites are derived from snake venom.
-Among the various snake species in India, only four are venomous: Cobra, Karait, Russell’s Viper (Duboiya), and Saw-Scale Viper (Afa).
+Among the various snake species in India, only four are venomous: Cobra, Krait, Russell’s Viper (Duboiya), and Saw-Scale Viper (Afa).

 Birds